 Teachers shall be reimbursed for allowable travel expenses which had received proper previous authorization.
-Reimbursements will be as follow: In town - Federal Rate, out of town - State Rate.
+Reimbursements will be as follows: In town - Federal Rate, out of town - State Rate as of July 1st each year.

-These shall be paid when requested in proper form with the necessary receipts attached.
+These expenses shall be paid when requested in proper form with the necessary receipts attached.
 The voucher requirements for state travel will be followed.